 - Keeping Information Secret: Of those companies that did respond, seventy (nearly 1/3 of the total respondents) wouldn't allow their responses to be made public.
 We wonder which part of "disclosure" they don't understand.

-- Words Don't Match Actions: Eighty percent of the responding companies "...addressed the need to reduce greenhouse gas emissions"; about 25% of the respondents disclosed "...measurable emissions reductions targets and specific timeframes for reduction."
+- Words Don't Match Actions: Eighty percent of the responding companies "...addressed the need to reduce greenhouse gas emissions"; about 25% of the respondents disclosed "...measurable emissions reductions targets and specific time

 A dry read?
 Certainly.
 As investors continue to become more aware of the economic risks presented by the climate crisis, though, more corporate executives will probably want to think harder about this topic.
 As with most issues in the financial world, the perception of being unprepared can be just as damaging as the reality. ::Carbon Disclosure Project via Insurance Journal